- How to Write a French Resume (With Template)

 Don’t directly translate your English skills into French using Google Translate because the wording may differ and sound unnatural.

-A good place to start is by identifying the skills required by the job advert and using those keywords word-for-word in your skill section, like this:
+A good place to start is by identifying the resume skills required by the job advert and using those keywords word-for-word in your skills section, like this:

 - Excellent esprit d’équipe